content-services/zest/release/docs/PatchedcontainerContainerPullThroughDistribution.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetContentGuard

+`func (o *PatchedcontainerContainerPullThroughDistribution) GetContentGuard() string`

+GetContentGuard returns the ContentGuard field if non-nil, zero value otherwise.

+### GetContentGuardOk

+`func (o *PatchedcontainerContainerPullThroughDistribution) GetContentGuardOk() (*string, bool)`

+GetContentGuardOk returns a tuple with the ContentGuard field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetContentGuard

+`func (o *PatchedcontainerContainerPullThroughDistribution) SetContentGuard(v string)`

+SetContentGuard sets ContentGuard field to given value.

+### HasContentGuard

+`func (o *PatchedcontainerContainerPullThroughDistribution) HasContentGuard() bool`

+HasContentGuard returns a boolean if a field has been set.

+### GetPulpLabels

+`func (o *PatchedcontainerContainerPullThroughDistribution) GetPulpLabels() map[string]string`

+GetPulpLabels returns the PulpLabels field if non-nil, zero value otherwise.

+### GetPulpLabelsOk

+`func (o *PatchedcontainerContainerPullThroughDistribution) GetPulpLabelsOk() (*map[string]string, bool)`

+GetPulpLabelsOk returns a tuple with the PulpLabels field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPulpLabels

+`func (o *PatchedcontainerContainerPullThroughDistribution) SetPulpLabels(v map[string]string)`

+SetPulpLabels sets PulpLabels field to given value.

+### HasPulpLabels

+`func (o *PatchedcontainerContainerPullThroughDistribution) HasPulpLabels() bool`

+HasPulpLabels returns a boolean if a field has been set.

+### GetRepository

+`func (o *PatchedcontainerContainerPullThroughDistribution) GetRepository() string`

+GetRepository returns the Repository field if non-nil, zero value otherwise.

+### GetRepositoryOk

+`func (o *PatchedcontainerContainerPullThroughDistribution) GetRepositoryOk() (*string, bool)`

+GetRepositoryOk returns a tuple with the Repository field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRepository

+`func (o *PatchedcontainerContainerPullThroughDistribution) SetRepository(v string)`

+SetRepository sets Repository field to given value.

+### HasRepository

+`func (o *PatchedcontainerContainerPullThroughDistribution) HasRepository() bool`

+HasRepository returns a boolean if a field has been set.

+### SetRepositoryNil

+`func (o *PatchedcontainerContainerPullThroughDistribution) SetRepositoryNil(b bool)`

+ SetRepositoryNil sets the value for Repository to be an explicit nil

+### UnsetRepository
+`func (o *PatchedcontainerContainerPullThroughDistribution) UnsetRepository()`

+UnsetRepository ensures that no value is present for Repository, not even an explicit nil
 ### GetHidden

 `func (o *PatchedcontainerContainerPullThroughDistribution) GetHidden() bool`